ucsffrancislab/genomics/refs/Imputation/PGSCatalog/README.md

 ```

-Not sure how much mem it will need so giving it all of it
+Not sure how much mem it will need so giving it all of it.

 Doesn't really need anywhere near this much.

+It will take about a day to compile all PGS scores.

 ```
 sbatch --mail-user=$(tail -1 ~/.forward) --mail-type=FAIL --job-name=create_collection \
   --output="${PWD}/create_collection.$( date "+%Y%m%d%H%M%S%N" ).out" \
-  --time=14-0 --nodes=1 --ntasks=64 --mem=490G ${PWD}/create_collection.bash
+  --time=14-0 --nodes=1 --ntasks=8 --mem=60G ${PWD}/create_collection.bash
 ```

-Manual fix of one line in PGS005164_hmPOS_GRCh37.txt.gz
+Manual fix of one line in PGS005164_hmPOS_GRCh37.txt.gz.
+I joined and removed the double quotes.

 ```
 rs8176636	9	136151579	T	"TGGTGCAGGCGCAGGAAA